Redevil10/fastapi-jwt/README.md

     ```
 5. Visit http://localhost:8000/docs

 6. If running the app for the first time, the *users* table in the database is empty.
-To be able to login and use the API, you can send a **POST** request to endpoint:
+   To be able to log in and use the API, you can send a **POST** request to endpoint:
  http://localhost:8000/users/init with an empty body.
 This will create the default superuser defined in *./config.py*.